FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 ###
 ### -ps-tp
-Port scan top N port, for example, you can enter
+Port scanning of the top N ports.
+For example, you can enter:

 ```plain
 -ps-tp 100